Outlook Email Report Template 7

 Introduction

-Outlook Email Report for Clarion 5-7 ABC/Legacy.
-Template allowing you to send Clarion, CPCS, RPM, DAS, Tintools, and Icetips reports with MS Outlook as universal RTF attachment (which can be opened even with WordPad in all Windows OS starting from 95).
-Besides you can use template just for saving reports to disc in this universal format and for sending ordinary emails.
+Outlook Email Report for Clarion 5-10...
+ABC/Legacy.
+This template allows you to send Clarion, CPCS, RPM, DAS, Tintools, and Icetips reports with MS Outlook as universal RTF attachment (which can be opened even with WordPad in all Windows OS starting from 95).
+Besides you can use the template just for saving reports to disc in this universal format and for sending ordinary emails.
 No email settings are required from end-users.

-The picture on the right side gives some idea how template works.
-Download 'Try before buy' shareware version of template and test it right in your application.
+The picture on the right gives some idea of how the template works.
+Download our 'Try before buy' shareware version of the template and test it right in your application.
 You can have a quick look at emails generated by template as well.

-Outlook Email Report sends Clarion reports as Reach Text Format (RTF) attachments.
+Outlook Email Report sends Clarion reports as Rich Text Format (RTF) attachments.

-To generate RTF files you don't need any expensive drivers (like PDF one).
+To generate RTF files you don't need any expensive drivers (like PDF).

-Nor need you any third party programs to read them.
+Nor do you need any third party programs to read them.
 If you have MS Office this file

-will be opened with Word.
-Or with Windows WordPad otherwise.
+will be opened with Word, or otherwise with Windows WordPad.

-It means all Windows recipients of such emails are just double-click away from
+It means all Windows recipients of such emails are just a double-click away from

 viewing and printing any Clarion report generated by your program.